latunda/townscaper/README.md

 6. Replace the `TownPalette.png` in the Textures folder with the one you just copied.
 7. Launch Townscaper game to test new palette.

+## Town Samples (World Samples)
+I might add more samples for most upvoted townscaper builds in r/ArtDistrict You can import worlds if you play on PC:
+1. Open the contents of one of the files under `TownSamples`.
+2. Launch Townscaper.
+3. Click Settings.
+4. Click Load from Clipboard.

 ## Requests and Contributions
 I might add new palettes in the future, but I do not accept requests for designing new palettes or making modifications to the existing palettes.